castanhas98/asynchronous_server/README.md

 # Asynchronous Server

+Based on examples from boost::asio and C++ Concurrency in Action.

 Ideas:
 - `top`-like command, that says how many clients are using the server.
 - Supporting tcp and udp clients.